-Envisioning an equal participation, SOIR-IM’s work in India along with its partners address multi-faceted development issues to ensure social and economic inclusion of the marginalised, women and youth, particularly living in rural areas.
+Envisioning an equal society, SOIR-IM’s work in India along with other Civil Society Organisations address multi-faceted development issues to ensure social and economic inclusion of the marginalised, women and youth, particularly living in rural areas.

-SOIR-IM is working closely with partner ecosystem to build the capacities of the socially excluded groups (women, Dalits, Scheduled Castes, tribals, disabled and artisans) to avail opportunities and help them advance in their lives.
-Together with duty bearers, we focus on people to claim and defend their own right to social inclusion, and also work with those who don’t have the opportunity to make their own voice heard.
+SOIR-IM is working to build the capacities of the socially excluded groups (women, Dalits, Scheduled Castes, tribals, disabled and artisans) to avail opportunities and help them advance in their lives.
+Together with duty bearers, we focus on people to access and defend their own rights to social inclusion, and also work with those who don’t have the opportunity to make their own voice heard.

 We believe that investing in individuals’ economic inclusion will drive future innovation and sustainable development forward.
 For us, it is important to invest in women’s economic inclusion since it leads to gender equality and positive impact for the whole household.